-Product packaging plays several essential functions that enable commerce and trade.
-The functions of modern-day packaging go beyond containing, protecting, and preserving products.
+Product Package plays several essential functions that enable commerce and trade.
+The functions of the modern-day packing go beyond containing, protecting, and preserving products.
 It also includes features to communicate, promote, and transact products.
-Packaging provides several emotional cues designed to affect consumers’ perception of the product and influence their behavior.
+Packing provides several emotional cues designed to affect consumers’ perception of the product and influence their behavior.

-Today we see the packaging is typical to a common man, but the evolution of packaging took 150years.
+Today we see the pack is typical to a common man, but the evolution of packaging took 150years.
 It starts to stop the aging of the product, such as liquor, medical syrups, and water.
 Now, it has been a complete changeover to modern packaging with plastic and machinery evolution.
-With growing competition and constant technological discoveries have shaped the development of packaging since the 1860s.
+With growing competition and constant technological discoveries have shaped the development of pack since the 1860s.

 This word discovered in the late 16th century in France: its pacquage.
 You will get the definition of packaging on many websites but can’t get the cheat code.
 So, the secret behind the packaging word, it’s pack—aging (unofficial).

-The packaging is designed to protect the product, which is packed inside the packaging and prolongs the shelf life as needed.
-When a customer buys a product, he thinks that when he opens the packaging, the pack will get in a new condition.
+The pacquage is designed to protect the product, which is packed inside the packaging and prolongs the shelf life as needed.
+When a customer buys a product, he thinks that when he opens the pack, the pack will get in a new condition.
 We suppose the product will not get any environmental or physical damage.

 Packaging revolution in World War

-The industrial revolution in the mid of the 19th century created an unexpected need for better goods as trade flourished, and more products became accessible to the consumer.
-Every country was engaged in war at that time since the packaging materials were expensive; packaging was limited to luxury goods only.
-Mainly the packaging material was available in glass, metal, and cardboard.
-And after WWI saw an extraordinary figure of packaging innovations like molded glass, corrugated boxes, metal cans, and plastics that made packaging common need.
+The industrial or packaging revolution in the mid of the 19th century created an unexpected need for better goods as trade flourished, and more products became accessible to the consumer.
+Every country was engaged in war at that time since the pack-aging materials were expensive; the pack was limited to luxury goods only.
+Mainly the packing material was available in glass, metal, and cardboard.
+And after WWI saw an extraordinary figure of packing innovations like molded glass, corrugated boxes, metal cans, and plastics that made packaging common need.
 This forced businesses to establish an identity to sell to consumers.

 After the first world war, every country goes through a severe issue such as food supply to the army personnel at a warzone.

-So, that time the packaging is supposed to stop the aging of the product, such as a change in color, aroma, size, and other performance parameters.
+So, that time the pacquage is supposed to stop the aging of the product, such as a change in color, aroma, size, and other performance parameters.